-What Can Prevent Your Garage Door From Moving?
+Motor Travel Can Prevent Your Garage Door From Moving

 Motor travel problems can prevent your garage door opener from moving the garage door.
 As in an elevator, the electric motor does not provide most of the power to move a heavy garage door.

 The electric opener provides only a small amount of force to control how far the door opens and closes.
 In most cases, the garage door opener also holds the door closed in place of a lock.
-If your type of motor unit has a single Led light.
-The light will flash 5 times to indicate one of these problems: garage door travel is obstructed; garage door opener trolley is obstructed, motor is over heated, motor RPM sensor is defective.
+If your type of motor unit has a single LED light.
+The light will flash 5 times to indicate one of these problems: garage door travel is obstructed; garage door opener trolley is obstructed, the motor is overheated, motor RPM sensor is defective.

 |Single Led Light||Garage door travel is obstructed|